RobA2/FisherFriendToday/readme.txt

 v0.3.85 alpha 2025-02-03
-Very raw... very alpha, but stable :) So far only works with slash command in game.
+[notes are pretty much the same for future builds, but heres the first write up] Very raw... very alpha, but stable :) So far only works with slash command in game.
 Planning to have an interface for options and titan bar, but that all depends on wow patch 11.1 changes.
 (and how well I can learn to code lua) :)